jeffknupp/blog/content/2013-02-14-drastically-improve-your-python-understanding-pythons-execution-model.md

     'set from foo'

-Changing the object in some way using `foo` will also be reflected in `baz`: they are both bound to the same underlying object. `names` in Python are not unlike names in the real world.
+Changing the object in some way using `foo` will also be reflected in `baz`: they are both bound to the same underlying object.

+###What's in a name...

+`names` in Python are not unlike names in the real world.
 If my wife calls me "Jeff", my dad calls me "Jeffrey", and my boss calls me "Idiot", it doesn't fundamentally change *me*.
 If my boss decides to call me "Captain Programming," great, but it still hasn't changed anything about me.
-It does mean, however, if my wife kills "Jeff", "Captain Programmer" is also dead.
+It does mean, however, that if my wife kills "Jeff" (and who could blame her), "Captain Programming" is also dead.
 Likewise, in Python binding a name to an object doesn't change it.
 Changing some property of the object, however, will be reflected in all other names bound to that object.

 ###Everything really *is* an object.
 I swear.